-The AER proposes an alternative approach in its submission.43 It suggests that a separate schedule be a more workable approach to annual updating of cost allocation methods.
-Such a schedule could potentially avoid approval, and any consultation, requirements that pertain to the cost allocation method.
-Although this approach has regard for the costs of the AER, it does not address those of the DNSP that would still be required to prepare, publish and update such a document, as well the numeric values will not provide benefits to customers.
-It may also add to confusion regarding the role of the document.
+The AER proposes an alternative approach in its submission to the Consultation Paper.
+It suggests that a separate schedule would be a more workable approach to annual updating of cost allocation methods.
+The rule proponent submits that such an approach has merit which is potentially lower cost.
+Such a schedule could potentially avoid approval, and any consultation requirements that pertain to the cost allocation method.
+Although this approach has regard for the costs of the AER, it does not address those of the DNSP.
+A schedule would still require the DNSP to prepare, publish and update the schedule.
+The publication of a separate schedule may also add to confusion regarding the role of the schedule in relation to the cost allocation method.
+A schedule also does not address whether or not there would be any benefits of publishing the numeric values of allocators since customers can seek such information directly from DNSPs during the negotiation process.

-6.4 Draft conclusion
+6.4 Final determination

 Overall, the Commission does not consider that the publication of the numeric value of allocators will lead to more efficient prices.
-This is because the parties that may benefit from such information already have access to some information through the negotiation framework.
-The publication of the numeric value of allocators is also unlikely or at most minimally beneficial to inform customers of the costs of service.
+This is because the parties that may benefit from such information already have access to relevant cost information through the negotiation framework.
+The rules for the negotiation framework require the provider to demonstrate, inform and provide arrangements to review the basis of its charges.
+In addition, the publication of the numeric value of allocators on their own is unlikely or at most minimally beneficial to inform customers of the costs of service.
 The costs to DNSPs to prepare and publish, and the AER of approving revised cost allocation methods, are therefore likely to outweigh such potential benefits.